How to Setup VPS Ubuntu 22.04: Complete Secure Guide

 What You’ve Accomplished in This Guide

-You’ve transformed a bare Ubuntu 22.04 server into a production-ready environment.
-SSH key authentication eliminated password-based attacks (which account for 97% of brute-force attempts), UFW configured a robust firewall, and fail2ban automatically blocks suspicious IPs.
-Your system now monitors resource usage, rotates logs to prevent disk bloat, and backs up critical data.
+You’ve transformed a bare Ubuntu 22.04 server into a production-ready environment with WordPress installed and SSL active.
+SSH key authentication eliminated password-based attacks (which account for 97% of brute-force attempts), UFW configured a robust firewall, and Fail2ban automatically blocks suspicious IPs.
+Your LAMP stack is serving WordPress over HTTPS, and your system monitors resource usage, rotates logs to prevent disk bloat, and backs up critical data.
 I’ve run this exact setup on over a dozen production servers, and it’s kept them running smoothly even through DDoS attacks and unexpected traffic spikes.

 See Also